Texas Cyber Summit

 Traffic Flow, Congestion, and Personal Distancing

 - Badge checks will be expanded across the show to support the capped attendance and spacing.
-If you don’t have a pre purchased badge the hotels could be closed to badge-holding attendees only, so we encourage pre-purchase of your ticket.
+If you pre purchased your badge the hotels could be closed to badge-holding attendees only, so we encourage pre-purchase of your ticket where possible.
+We expect to be selling tickets at the door, and will open ticket sales/registration at 7:30am on Thursday.

 - Lines for briefings, trainings and panel briefings will be closed once we reach the 2/3rds reduced room capacity to reduce the number of people congregating in an area and to improve traffic flow.
 As always, ballrooms will be cleared between briefings and panels and the existing LineCon policy, Rule #5 remains in effect and will be strictly enforced.

-- We will require all attendees to Social distance and not crowd speakers, all briefing rooms will have room managers that will ensure social distance to speakers and trainers is enforced.
+- We will encourage all attendees to Social distance and not crowd speakers, all briefing rooms will have room managers that will ensure social distance to speakers and trainers is enforced.

 - Other specific changes to improve traffic flow and reduce congestion include.